Developer-DAO/community/meetings/2021/governance-guild/2021-11-19-governance-guild-kickoff.md

 - 10 min: **Introduction to DevDAO + Governance Guild**
     - Including current governance review + new token (`$VIBES`, `$D4R`, `$DEVS`, `$BUIDL`, have been floated as ideas for token)
         - Governance is very important for the success of Developer DAO
-            - Tokenomics, contributing reward, etc.
+            - Discussing tokenomics, contributing reward, etc.
-            - Currently we're using snapshot for voting
+            - We're currently using snapshot for voting
                 - DAO token is voting token for now
-                - 600 votes for Season 0 proposal
+                - We had 600 votes for Season 0 proposal! ~14% participation of active hodlers
-                - Can look into Quadratic & Ranked voting options
         - [Developer DAO Season 0](https://forum.developerdao.com/t/p3-developer-dao-season-0/219)
             - Everyone in the DAO participates in the governance layer
         - There is no perfect way to move forward with current token - will look at a Governance Token